mvhensbergen/bakrestore/README.md

 ```

 If you get the error that ```sqlcmd``` is not found but you did install the package, you might want to add ```sqlcmd``` to your path, or specify its location using the ```--with-sqlcmd=/opt/mssql-tools/bin/sqlcmd``` flag.

+**Important:** When supplying the backup file, always specify the full path!